 The organization sued in federal court and won at both the district court and court of appeals.
 The village appealed to the Supreme Court.

-Supreme Court overturns city's charitable solicitation law as unconstitutional
+Court overturned city's charitable solicitation law as unconstitutional

 Writing for the 8-1 majority, Justice Byron R. White noted that appeals for funds, both on the street and door to door, were a protected form of speech under the First Amendment because such appeals were a form of communication involving the dissemination of ideas and the advocacy of causes.